Jazira Region: Education

-Like in the other Rojava regions, primary education in the public schools is initially by mother tongue instruction either Kurdish or Arabic, with the aim of bilingualism in Kurdish and Arabic in secondary schooling.
-Curricula are a topic of continuous debate between the regions' Boards of Education and the Syrian central government in Damascus, which partly pays the teachers.
-In August 2016, the Ourhi Centre in the city of Qamishli was founded by the Assyrian community, to educate teachers in order to make the Syriac language an additional language to be taught in public schools in Jazira Region, which then started with the 2016/17 academic year.
-With that academic year, states the Rojava Education Committee, "three curriculums have replaced the old one, to include teaching in three languages: Kurdish, Arabic and Syriac”.
+Like in the other Rojava regions, primary education in the public schools was initially provided through mother-tongue instruction, either in Kurdish or Arabic, with the aim of bilingualism in Kurdish and Arabic in secondary schooling.
+Curricula were a topic of continuous debate between the regions' Boards of Education and the Syrian central government in Damascus, which partly paid the teachers.
+In August 2016, the Ourhi Centre in the city of Qamishli was founded by the Assyrian community to educate teachers in order to make the Syriac language an additional language to be taught in public schools in Jazira Region, which then started with the 2016/17 academic year.
+With that academic year, the Rojava Education Committee stated that "three curriculums have replaced the old one, to include teaching in three languages: Kurdish, Arabic and Syriac”.

-The federal, regional and local administrations in Rojava put much emphasis on promoting libraries and educational centers, to facilitate learning and social and artistic activities.
-One cited example is the 2015 established Nahawand Center for Developing Children’s Talents in Amuda.
+The federal, regional and local administrations in Rojava placed much emphasis on promoting libraries and educational centers to facilitate learning and social and artistic activities.
+One cited example was the 2015-established Nahawand Center for Developing Children’s Talents in Amuda.

-The Jazira Region Board of Education operates two public institutions of higher education, the University of Rojava and the Mesopotamian Social Sciences Academy, both in the city of Qamishli.
-Jazira Region houses a third one, the Hasakah campus of Al-Furat University, which is operated by the Damascus government Ministry of Higher Education.
+The Jazira Region Board of Education operated two public institutions of higher education, the University of Rojava and the Mesopotamian Social Sciences Academy, both in the city of Qamishli.
+Jazira Region also housed a third one, the Hasakah campus of Al-Furat University, which was operated by the Damascus government's Ministry of Higher Education.